 Carotenoids play a key role in body fat metabolism, oxidative stress, insulin resistance, and inflammation.
 They help us control body weight and may affect body composition.

 Avocado is rich in carotenoids.
 It has 62 mcg beta-carotene, 24 mcg alpha-carotene, 271 mcg lutein and zeaxanthin per 100g!
 In fact, California Hass avocados have the highest content of lutein among commonly eaten fruits!

 The dark green flesh close to peel has the highest carotenoid concentrations.
 So, it’s vital to peel avocados as thinly and as close to the skin as possible.

 Avocado is among the richest common foods in phytosterols!

 Phytosterols are plant sterols structurally similar to cholesterol.
 Above all, they lower cholesterol absorption, causing the reduction of blood LDL-cholesterol levels.
 Increasing the intake of phytosterols is an easy way to reduce the risk of coronary heart disease.

 Furthermore, according to a 2018 study, consuming foods rich in phytosterols is beneficial for lower blood pressure, Body Weight Index (BMI), and waist circumference.
-Phytosterols seem to help the body burn more belly fat, and also they decrease the risk of obesity!
+Phytosterols seem to help the body burn more belly fat, and also decrease the risk of obesity!

 Avocado is the richest common fruit in phytosterols!
 It has about 26 mg of phytosterols per 30g.
 Practically, one half avocado has approximately 57 mg of phytosterols.
-Other fruits contain only about 3 mg of phytosterols per serving!
+Other fruits contain about 3 mg of phytosterols per serving!
 Hence, avocados contain up to 20 times more phytosterols than other common fruits.